efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/1_create_hello_world_app.md

 Verify your Vega CLI version

-Run `kepler --version` command in a terminal window and confirm version is 0.21.4726 or higher
+Run `kepler --version` command in a terminal window and confirm version is 0.21.X (or higher).

 Launch VS Code and verify the Vega Studio side bar appears in VS Code